Rustler's Paradise

 Rustler's Paradise is a 1935 American western film directed by Harry L. Fraser and starring Harry Carey, Gertrude Messinger and Edmund Cobb.
 It was produced by the Poverty Row studio Ajax Pictures for release as a second feature.
 It was later reissued by Astor Pictures in 1947.

-Synopsis
+Plot

 Veteran rustler Cheyenne Kincaid discovers that the gang he is now riding with are led by the man responsible for killing his wife and kidnapping his daughter years before.
 He bonds with Connie, a young woman he discovers is his daughter, and helps a local landowner to fight off the gang.